jdibenes/hl2ss/README.md

 ## Unity plugin

 For streaming sensor data from a Unity application.
-All streams are supported except for Spatial Input.
+All streams are supported.
-To enable Spatial Input stream support, the plugin must be initialized from the UI thread.
+However, to enable Spatial Input stream support, the plugin must be initialized from the UI thread.
 This process is described later in this section.

 **Using the plugin**